-In matters involving the retention or recruitment of exceptional employees, the institution or Office of Higher Education may request a salary in excess of the pay grade maximum.
-If said request exceeds the range maximum by more than 3.0%, it shall be forwarded to the Board for specific approval.
-Movement within the pay grade may be approved by the institution or by the Office of Higher Education as appropriate.
+In matters involving the retention or recruitment of exceptional employees, the institution or Office of Postsecondary Commissioner may request a salary in excess of the pay grade maximum.
+If said request exceeds the range maximum by more than 3.0%, it shall be forwarded to the Council for specific approval.
+Movement within the pay grade may be approved by the institution or by the Office of the Postsecondary Commissioner as appropriate.